Streaming current

 A streaming current and streaming potential are two interrelated electrokinetic phenomena studied in the areas of surface chemistry and electrochemistry.
 They are an electric current or potential which originates when an electrolyte is driven by a pressure gradient through a channel or porous plug with charged walls.

-The first observation of the streaming potential is generally attributed to the German physicist Georg Hermann Quincke in 1859.There is a book Zeta Potential published by Elsevier in 2025 providing some insights into the History and Theory of this electrokinetic effect.
+The first observation of the streaming potential is generally attributed to the German physicist Georg Hermann Quincke in 1859.

 Applications

 Streaming currents in well-defined geometries are a sensitive method to characterize the zeta potential of surfaces, which is important in the fields of colloid and interface science.
 In geology, measurements of related spontaneous potential are used for evaluations of formations.
 Streaming potential has to be considered in design for flow of poorly conductive fluids (e.g., gasoline lines) because of the danger of buildup of high voltages.
 The streaming current monitor (SCM) is a fundamental tool for monitoring coagulation in wastewater treatment plants.
 The degree of coagulation of raw water may be monitored by the use of an SCM to provide a positive feedback control of coagulant injection.
 As the streaming current of the wastewater increases, more coagulant agent is injected into the stream.
 The higher levels of coagulant agent cause the small colloidal particles to coagulate and sediment out of the stream.
 Since less colloid particles are in the wastewater stream, the streaming potential decreases.
 The SCM recognizes this and subsequently reduces the amount of coagulant agent injected into the wastewater stream.
 The implementation of SCM feedback control has led to a significant materials cost reduction, one that was not realized until the early 1980s.
 In addition to monitoring capabilities, the streaming current could, in theory, generate usable electrical power.
 This process, however, has yet to be applied as typical streaming potential mechanical to electrical efficiencies are around 1%.